Coretta Scott King: FBI tapes

 The FBI planned to mail tapes of her husband's alleged affairs to the Southern Christian Leadership Conference office since surveillance revealed that Coretta opened her husband's mail when he was traveling.
-The FBI learned that King would be out of office by the time the tapes were mailed and that his wife would be the one to open it.
+The FBI learned that Martin Luther King would be out of office by the time the tapes were mailed and that his wife would be the one to open it.
 J. Edgar Hoover even advised to mail "it from a southern state."
 Coretta sorted the tapes with the rest of the mail, listened to them, and immediately called her husband, "giving the Bureau a great deal of pleasure with the tone and tenor of her reactions."
-King played the tape in her presence, along with Andrew Young, Ralph Abernathy and Joseph Lowery.
+Martin Luther King played the tape in her presence, along with Andrew Young, Ralph Abernathy and Joseph Lowery.
 Publicly, Mrs. King would say "I couldn't make much out of it, it was just a lot of mumbo-jumbo."
-The tapes were part of a larger attempt by J. Edgar Hoover to denounce King by revelations in his personal life.
+The tapes were part of a larger attempt by J. Edgar Hoover to denounce King by revelations about his personal life.

 Johnson presidency

 Most prominently, perhaps, she worked hard to pass the Civil Rights Act of 1964.
 King spoke with Malcolm X days before his assassination.
 Malcolm told her that he was not in Alabama to make trouble for her husband, but instead to make white people have more appreciation for King's protests, seeing his alternative.
 On March 26, 1965, King's father joined her and her husband for a march that would later end in Montgomery.
 Her father "caught a glimpse of America's true potential" and for the called it "the greatest day in the whole history of America" after seeing chanting for his daughter's husband by both Caucasians and African Americans.

 Coretta Scott King criticized the sexism of the Civil Rights Movement in January 1966 in New Lady magazine, saying in part, "Not enough attention has been focused on the roles played by women in the struggle.
 By and large, men have formed the leadership in the civil rights struggle but ... women have been the backbone of the whole civil rights movement."
 Martin Luther King Jr. himself limited Coretta's role in the movement, and expected her to be a housewife.
-King participated in a Women Strike for Peace protest in January 1968, at the capital of Washington, D.C. with over five thousand women.
+King participated in a Women Strike for Peace protest in January 1968, at the capital of Washington, D.C., with over five thousand women.
 In honor of the first woman elected to the House of Representatives, the group was called the Jeannette Rankin Brigade.
 Coretta co-chaired the Congress of Women conference with Pearl Willen and Mary Clarke.
-Mention should be made that at some point in his activities Martin suggested that the people working with him should organize a "sex party".
+At some point in his activities, Martin suggested that the people working with him should organize a "sex party".